-The job has its own unique challenges but it does offer a lot of opportunities for technical and personal growth for the lawyer.
+The job has its unique challenges, but it offers many opportunities for technical and personal growth for the lawyer.

-Employment lawyers advise employers and/or employees in all aspects of employment, from hiring to termination.
+Employment lawyers advise employers and employees in all aspects of employment, from hiring to termination.
 Their counsel can be conscientious or non-conscientious.

 Conscientious advice involves representing and helping clients prepare for and go through the litigation process or even internal processes like disciplinary hearings.

-Meanwhile, non-conscientious tasks usually involve providing day-to-day support to the Human Resources departments of companies, such as drafting, reviewing, and advising on employment contracts, employee policies, compensation and benefits policies, etc.
+Meanwhile, non-conscientious tasks usually involve providing day-to-day support to companies’ Human Resources departments, such as drafting, reviewing, and advising on employment contracts, employee policies, compensation and benefits policies, etc.

 Employment lawyers advise on a variety of issues and cases that crop up in the workplace setting.